HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-02-utxo-vs-account-model.md

 Next she defines what should happen with her money.
 She does this by creating the transaction outputs.
 Alice wants to transfer eight ZEN to Bob, so she creates two outputs: one paying Bob and another returning the excess money to a self controlled address.
 For both outputs the spending conditions are also defined in the transaction created by Alice.

-Note how the sum of both outputs in the exampl above doesn't equal the entirety of the consumed input.
+Note how the sum of both outputs in the example above doesn't equal the entirety of the consumed input.
 The difference between outputs and inputs is defined as the transaction fee on the protocol level.
 In this case the TX fee is 0.001 ZEN.

 The size of the transaction fee is estimated by the wallet based on the amount of data recorded on-chain.
 Miners can only place a limited amount of data within a block, and by using the metric 'money per amount of data', miners can determine which transactions to include in the block.
 They will typically pick the transactions with the highest fees per byte.